Skip to main content

 TLS protects emails in motion between servers.

-But it’s not true end-to-end encryption.
+But it is not true end-to-end encryption.

 Dependency on the Recipient's Server